saecki/crates.nvim/CONTRIBUTING.md

 tl build
 ```

-## Generate docs
+## Documentation
+__Do not edit the `README.md` or `doc/crates.txt` files.__

+To update the README or vimdoc edit the `scripts/README.md.in` and
+`scripts/crates.txt.in` files instead of their generated counter parts.

-After editing the configuration schema in `lua/crates/config.tl` or public api
+After editing one of the above, the configuration schema in
-functions in `lua/crates.tl` update the docs by running this command:
+`lua/crates/config.tl` or public api functions in `lua/crates.tl` update the
+docs by running this command:
 ```
 ./scripts/gen_doc.lua
 ```